ElmahCoreEx/ElmahCoreEx/README.md

 See [changelog.md](changelog.md) for any further changes from v2.1.2

-**Please note:** The source code for the front end appears non-existant, in ElmahCore the front end Vue SPA files are all [minified](https://github.com/ElmahCoreEx/ElmahCoreEx/issues/77).
+**Please note:** The source code for the front end appears non-existent, in ElmahCore the front end Vue SPA files are all [minified](https://github.com/ElmahCoreEx/ElmahCoreEx/issues/77).
 Consider this a warning sign for the continuation of the front end without a rewrite WITH SOURCE.
-Sourcemaps may have enough content to obtain the code but this has not be investigated.
+Source-maps may have enough content to obtain the code but this has not be investigated.

 The interfaces and namespaces have been kept the same.